0xCardinal/0xCardinal.com/content/_index.md

               -	Worked on in-house open-source projects like https://securecode.wiki and https://cybersecwiki.com to contribute to infosec community.
               -	Hosted and managed Payatu Hiring CTF, contributed to creating challenges, hosting, and maintaining infrastructure, moderating Discord, etc. post that taking interviews of the top candidates to hire them.

-        - title: Security Consultancy Intern
+        - title: Security Consultant Intern
           company: Payatu
           company_url: 'https://payatu.com/'
           location: Pune